Focus and Scope

 - Copyeditors and Proof Readers: A group of native English-speaking psychology students and PhD candidates whose responsibility it is to ensure that articles accepted for publication are written well and contain no mistakes.

-For more information on the members of the Editorial Team and the Board of Associate Editors, click here.
+For more information on the members of the Editorial Team, the Board of Associate Editors, and JEPS Ambassadors, click here.

 The journal is published online as a continuous volume and issue throughout the year.
 Articles are made available as soon as they are ready.